Boigu Island: Ecology

 The island is considered part of the New Guinea mangroves ecoregion, a subset of the Australasian realm.

 The interior of the island is sparsely vegetated, and mainly swampland.
 The coast is fringed by mangroves, which act to protect against the island's sand and mud from sea erosion.

 It is likely the mangrove regions harbour healthy populations of saltwater crocodile.

 The waters surrounding the island are an important habitat for dugongs, a species of sea mammal listed as vulnerable by the IUCN.

 Education

-The Malu Kiwai Campus of the Tagai State College is a primary (Early Childhood-6) campus of Tagai State College at School Road (9.2310°S 142.2193°E).
+The Malu Kiwai Campus of the Tagai State College is a primary (Early Childhood–Year 6) campus of Tagai State College at School Road (9.2310°S 142.2193°E).

 There is no secondary school on the island.
 The secondary school campus of Tagai State College is on Thursday Island.

 Amenities

 The Torres Strait Island Regional Council operates an Indigenous Knowledge Centre (library) at 66 Chamber Street (9.2304°S 142.2208°E).
 Partnering with the State Library of Queensland on many occasions over the years, and developed in consultation with the Divisional Manager and Elders on island, the IKC has seen the 2013 Culture Love Program, designed around the theme 'War and Church'.
 During the project local Elders/Artists were employed to work alongside State Library staff to build their skills in developing and delivering creative arts and language workshops with children and young people in their communities.

 With its close proximity to Papua New Guinea, each weekday PNG island traders travel 45 minutes by boat to Boigu Island to sell their products.

 Boigu Island Primary Health Care Centre is operated by Queensland Health on Chamber Street (9.2307°S 142.2209°E).

 Boigu Island Sewage Treatment Plant is on the western edge of the village on the Esplanade (9.2317°S 142.2166°E).